pfsense/docs/source/releases/2-2-new-features-and-changes.rst

 -  Add a setting to allow the user to specify the clog file size so more (or less) entries may be kept in the raw logs.
 Retain previous default size values if the user has not specified a preferred size.
-   Files can only be resized when initialized, so provide a “Reset All Logs” button as well to force clear all logs and set them up at the new size.
+   Files can only be resized when initialized, so provide a "Reset All Logs" button as well to force clear all logs and set them up at the new size.
 -  Add an option for users to be able to adjust how many configuration revisions are kept in the local backup cache.
 -  Show backup file size in config history.
 -  Display pfSense interface name on status interfaces
 -  Dashboard cleanups/fixes for jQuery
--  Add “pfsense\_ng\_fs” full screen/widescreen theme
+-  Add "pfsense\_ng\_fs" full screen/widescreen theme
 -  GUI redirect works on both IPv4 and IPv6
    `#3437 <https://redmine.pfsense.org/issues/3437>`__
 -  Disk usage section of the System Information widget now shows all